 What are the benefits of buying used?

 When it comes to electric vehicles, some of the benefits are enjoyed by you as the new owner and those around you.
-According to Car Engineer, three main points make buying a used electric SUV a great option for you.
+Three main points make buying a used electric SUV a great option for you.

 - Environmental Impact – With no emissions from exhaust fumes, the environment is protected, and the air quality is improved.

 - Better Condition – Most EVs are driven less than gas-powered vehicles.
 There are fewer moving parts in EVs than in ICE models.
 You’ll likely find a low-mileage electric SUV in much better condition than you expect.

 - Value – As the next owner of an electric SUV, this plays in your favor.
 EVs typically lose value much faster than comparable gas-powered vehicles.
 You could find a four-year-old electric SUV and only pay about half of its original value.

 Are you looking for the latest model, longest driving range, or lowest price in the used electric SUV you drive?
 When you figure out which of these items is most important to you, you’ll quickly find the vehicle that makes the most sense.
 The sweet spot seems to be with the Hyundai Kona Electric and Kia Niro EV, which both offer plenty of driving miles on a full charge and should be affordable.